datashield/dsBaseClient/README.md

 dsBaseClient
 ============

-DataSHIELD base functions for the server site
+DataSHIELD base functions for the client site